oskardotglobal/Typst-for-Obsidian/README.md

 - [ ] Add backlink support in PDF preview
 - [ ] Support for more template variables
 - [ ] Improve error handling and reporting
 - [ ] Support Typst packages that use WebAssembly modules

 ## Known Issues

-- Packages that import WebAssembly modules (like CeTZ) don't work - WASM can't import WASM in browsers
+- Packages that import WebAssembly modules (like CeTZ) don't work
 - Scroll position restoration when toggling modes is jittery

 ## Credits